khpcoding/Kubernetes-In-Action/velero-k8sbackup/Readme.md

 volumes:
   minio-data:
 ```
-and now log in to minio UI and Creat bucket named for example `k8sbackup`
+and now log in to minio UI and Create bucket named for example `k8sbackup`

 #### 3. Create Credential :